 There are two ways that gardeners are perfectly placed to help.
 The first is by leaving out food and water for birds and the second by creating a garden that welcomes and sustains wildlife.

 Before you start shopping for bird feeders, there are a few things to consider.
-A good place to start is to think about which birds you would like to see in your garden, then check the list below to see which food they like.
-Each type of bird feeder is designed for a particular type of food, so once you know the bird and type of food, you can pick the corresponding feeder.
+A good place to start is to think about which birds you’d like to attract, then check the list below to see which food they like.
+Each type of bird feeder is designed for a particular type of food, so once you know the bird and food type, you can pick the corresponding feeder.
 For example, if you like robins, choose a mesh feeder for crushed or grated peanuts, or mealworms.
 Never leave out whole peanuts as they can choke wild birds.

 The size of the perches or rests for the birds to balance on will also determine the type of bird that visits.
 If you see a lot of squirrels in your garden you’ll need to buy special squirrel-proof feeders, or ones with metal ports, tops and bases as squirrels are experts at getting into plastic ones.